vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 needs meaningful baseline values.
 Require a concrete reduction in format and architecture complexity after these integration costs are included.

+## Review follow-up: MIDI voice ownership

+Both reported regressions were confirmed.
+The used-only bank mismatch came from bbb5abb2f: the Itikiti bytecode `10 00 25 04 37 08 10 01 3F 08 00`
+started a native-portamento note under program 1 while the bank retained only program 0.
+The overlapping-note truncation came from 522e10749: a capped voice's later fragment incorrectly shortened an unrelated note from 100 to 15 ticks.
+The first case reaches the real format decoder under PreserveFormat;
+the second is demonstrated with a constructed performance, without an established real-game path combining overlap and a hardware timer.

+MIDI lowering now resolves the preset belonging to each source attack before splitting notes.
+Continuations inherit that preset, including envelope and stereo variants, while the next independent attack retains the source's intervening selection.
+Source events remain intact; the resolved addresses belong to the temporary MIDI performance.
+Chronological source traversal also removes two redundant sorts in pitch lowering.

+The renderer now associates note IDs and their predecessors with a voice's own MIDI fragment indices.
+Hardware clipping and same-voice extensions use those indices, preserving absolute stop times without touching an unrelated note.
+This replaces the track-wide clipping suffix and last-note assumption.
+The existing continuation helper now retains predecessor IDs instead of only membership; formats acquire no new state or flags.

+Focused tests extend the existing paired-export fixture and cover overlapping notes on the same and different lanes, both pitch policies, mid-note splitting, and linked source notes.
+Existing tests retain coverage of later limits, tempo changes, zero-duration attacks, and suppressed post-stop fragments.
+The full build and all 20 CTest targets pass.
+The focused renderer/lowering cases also pass ASan/UBSan.
+All 292 pre-existing serialized MIDI fixture captures match.
+An ignored real-decoder probe checks 18 serialized MIDI files against six SF2/DLS pairs, parsing actual note-on programs and bank headers with ordinary, envelope, and stereo presets, both with and without a subsequent independent attack.
+Those pairs have no decoding, preparation, or synth-export diagnostics.
+Larger probes and output captures remain ignored.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding